JunningHuang/homepage/content/index.md

 - Satisfies certain performance or safety criteria, go beyond asymptotical stability;
 - Deal with nonlinear, hybrid, non-smooth dynamics;

 with modern geometry, optimization and machine learning tools.
-The ultimate goal here is to automate daily processes and to help us focusing on necessary and better decision making.
+The ultimate goal here is to automate daily processes in a robust and safely manner and performing intelligent decision making to assist humans.

 Here are some paths you might follow to get to know more about me, my research and interests:
 - [[State Estimation/index|🌱 State Estimation]]: State Estimation related content.